Increasing access to mental health services through primary care medical practices?

 Tailoring your degree plan towards future plans to bring mental health services and integrated care to clients in a variety of settings?

 Then Integrated Behavioral Health (IBH) might be for you!
-A new certificate program beginning January 2017.
+This program is open to both practitioners in the field and current Baylor students.

 While the IBH model continues to grow in effectiveness and demand, there is a shortage of behavioral health providers to fill the role.
 The IBH certificate program at GSSW aims to equip psychologists and social workers to fill this role and practice at the highest level of their license in the unique context of primary care.
 The goal of this weekend training program is to equip clinicians to provide quality integrated behavioral services in primary care settings working with family physicians, pediatricians or geriatricians.
 Increasing the number of professionals trained to engage in high-level mental health and behavioral health work will increase access to medical and mental health treatment for the patients who most need services.